 The estimated effects of the PPACA on health insurance coverage are provided in table 2, attached.
 As summarized earlier, we believe that these effects would be quite significant.
-By calendar year 2019, the individual mandate, Medicaid expansion, and other provisions are estimated to reduce the number of uninsured from 57 million under current law to 24 million after the PPACA.
+By calendar year 2019, the individual mandate, Medicaid expansion, and other provisions are estimated to reduce the number of uninsured from 57 million under current law to 23 million after the PPACA.
 The percentage of the U.S. population with health insurance coverage is estimated to increase from 83 percent under the current baseline to 93 percent after the changes have become fully effective.

-Of the additional 33 million people who are estimated to be insured in 2019 as a result of the PPACA, a little more than one-half (18 million) would receive Medicaid coverage due to the expansion of eligibility to those adults under 133 percent of the FPL.
-We anticipate that the requirement in the PPACA-that the Health Benefits Exchanges help people determine which insurance plans are available, and identify whether individuals qualify for Medicaid coverage, premium subsidies, etc.-would result in a high percentage of eligible persons becoming enrolled in Medicaid.
+Of the additional 34 million people who are estimated to be insured in 2019 as a result of the PPACA, a little more than one-half (18 million) would receive Medicaid coverage due to the expansion of eligibility to adults under 133 percent of the FPL.
+(Included in the total are an estimated 50,000 individuals who would gain Medicaid coverage as former children in foster care programs and who could be covered up to age 26 under the Senate-passed bill.)
+We anticipate that the intended enrollment facilitation under the PPACA-i.e., that the Health Benefits Exchanges help people determine which insurance plans are available and identify whether individuals qualify for Medicaid coverage, premium subsidies, etc.-would result in a high percentage of eligible persons becoming enrolled in Medicaid.
 We further believe that the great majority of such persons (15 million) would become covered in the first year, 2014, with the rest covered by 2016.
 Another 2 million people who currently have employer-sponsored health insurance are estimated to enroll in Medicaid as a supplement to their existing coverage.

-An additional 20 million people are estimated to receive health coverage in 2019 through the newly created Exchanges under the PPACA.
+An additional 21 million people are estimated to receive health coverage in 2019 through the newly created Exchanges under the PPACA.
 (Another 15 million, who currently have individual health insurance policies, are also expected to switch to Exchange plans.)
 We modeled the choice to purchase coverage from the Exchanges as a function of individuals' and families' expected health expenditures relative to the cost of coverage if they were insured (taking account of applicable premium subsidies).
-We also considered the required penalty associated with the individual mandate if they chose to remain uninsured, along with other factors.4 Our model indicated that roughly 65 percent of those eligible for the Exchanges would choose to take such coverage, with the principal incentive being the level of premium assistance available.
-The penalty amounts for not having insurance coverage were not sufficiently large to have a sizable impact on the coverage decision.
-Also, in this regard, individuals or families for whom the "bronze" plan premium level (reduced by the refundable premium assistance tax credit, if applicable) would exceed 8 percent of income would not be subject to the penalty if they chose not to enroll in an Exchange plan.
-We estimate that this provision would exempt individuals and families with incomes between about 365 percent and 493 percent of the FPL, representing about 16 percent of the non-aged population.
+We also considered the required penalty associated with the individual mandate if they chose to remain uninsured, along with other factors.
+Our model

-4 Such other factors include age, gender of head of household, race, children, marital status, health status, and employment status (for both the head of household and the spouse), as well as adjustments to reflect the availability of health insurance on a guaranteed-issue basis and at community-rated, group insurance premium rates.
+&lt;sup>6 Such other factors include age, gender of head of household, race, children, marital status, health status, and employment status (for both the head of household and the spouse), as well as adjustments to reflect the availability of health insurance on a guaranteed-issue basis and at community-rated, group insurance premium rates.
 Finally, we also considered the general desire to comply with the intent of the law, even in the significant number of cases in which the penalty amount would be small or would not apply.